 Bad breath is a condition that can afflict even those who brush every day.
-This often results from odor-producing bacteria caused by a number of factors such as dry mouth, smoking, diet, and poor dental hygiene.
-As Dr. Richard H. Price of American Dental Association says, “Ninety percent of mouth odors come from the mouth itself, either from the food you eat or bacteria that’s already there.”
+This often results from odor-producing bacteria caused by several factors such as dry mouth, smoking, diet, and poor dental hygiene.
+As Dr Richard H. Price of American Dental Association says, “Ninety per cent of mouth odors come from the mouth itself, either from the food you eat or bacteria that’s already there.”

 The Chlorophyll Power